vmware-tanzu/asset-relocation-tool-for-kubernetes/examples/simple-chart/README.md

 # Simple Chart

-This example shows who the Asset Relocation Tool for Kubernetes can be used to relocate a simple Helm chart.
+This example shows how the Asset Relocation Tool for Kubernetes can be used to relocate a simple Helm chart.

 ## Inputs